-Before the start date and after the end date: During the offer period for the plan, before the start date, and after the end date, when the plan matures, the Plan Administrator will hold your money on your behalf in a client money account, with a UK regulated bank or building society.
+Before the start date and after the end date: During the offer period for the plan, before the start date, and after the end date, when the plan matures, the Plan Administrator will hold your money on your behalf in a client money account, with one or more UK-regulated banks or building societies.
 This money is protected in line with the FCA's client money rules.
-If the bank or building society becomes insolvent, you may be entitled to claim compensation from the FSCS, up to £85,000 per person, and depending on the rules set by the FSCS.
+If one of the banks or building societies becomes insolvent, you may be entitled to claim compensation from the FSCS, up to $\pm 85,000$ per person, and depending on the rules set by the FSCS.